 Today’s book reviews are for three titles that can provide a mental reset with fewer side effects.
 Like our stash of emergency chocolate or chips, keeping these titles on hand for days of need (or for a friend in need) is a good investment.

-If a cheerful but direct lecture is needed, find That’s Life! by Ame Dyckman, illustrated by Cori Doerrfeld.
-This book’s motivational speaker attitude brings a smile and provides a hope.
-The blend of words and pictures is so perfect that I found myself searching for more information about the author and illustrator’s collaboration.
+If a cheerful but direct pick-me-up is needed, find That’s Life! by Ame Dyckman, illustrated by Cori Doerrfeld.
+This book’s motivational speaker attitude brings a smile and provides hope.
+The blend of words and pictures is so perfect that I found myself searching for more information about the collaboration between the author and illustrator.
 And if poster prints are available.
 Displaying the book is a cheerful reminder, but what’s inside is truly special.

 The next book also has me searching for accompanying bookswag.
 Zoe Persico depicts anxieties as fuzzy bug-like mini-monsters in Emily Kilgore’s The Whatifs.
 I’m imagining them in stuffie form scattered throughout the library as a reminder of the book’s powerful message.
 When our mind wanders with anxiety, we often run through frightening hypothetical “What if” questions, focusing on what could go wrong.
 This book invites us to embrace the concept that “What if” questions can have happy endings.
 The Whatifs reminds us that good things can grow out of stressful situations and encourages us to invest our energy on possible positives.